List of Shameless (British TV series) characters: Dominic Meak

 Dominic "Dom" Meak is a priest on sabbatical leave due to his affair with an underage girl who became pregnant but then miscarried.

 He mostly spends his time in The Jockey either drinking, offering advice or flirting with the local women.
 Later, Dominic and his sister Gloria Meak (Angeline Ball) have a secret incestuous affair.
 After almost getting caught and their secret threatened.
-In series 11, Gloria leaves Chatsworth after she realizes Dominic is ashamed of their affair.
+In series 11, Gloria leaves Chatsworth after she realises Dominic is ashamed of their affair.
 Dominic appeared in 18 episodes overall.